 How does this affect ACSM members and is ACSM updating their resources to incorporate these changes?

-- All ACSM members: ACSM Blog guest authors Linda S. Pescatello, PhD, FACSM and Paul D. Thompson, MD, FACSM provide their expert take on the impact of the revised AHA guidelines.
+- All ACSM members: The ACSM Blog hosted guest authors Linda S. Pescatello, PhD, FACSM and Paul D. Thompson, MD, FACSM to provide their expert take on the impact of the revised AHA guidelines.

-- Clinicians: We encourage you to read the 2017 guidelines and advise your patients of how the revised guidelines affects them.
+- Clinicians: We encourage you to read the 2017 guidelines and related resources and advise your patients of how the revised guidelines affect them.

 - General Public: If you're concerned about your blood pressure, see your doctor.
 They can discuss ways to prevent or manage hypertension with lifestyle changes such as adjusting the amount of salt and fat in your diet, losing weight, and increasing your physical activity level.
 The AHA site also has great resources such as understanding blood pressure readings, making lifestyle changes, adding physical activity, and many more.